 A new home for information on the built environment

 - Work on interoperability started

 - Building a common vision started with the relevant sectors

 - Group for legislative drafting starts its work

 - Authority responsible for the information system decided

 - Information models built together with municipalities and various stakeholders

 - Maintenance costs of the information system known

-- Testing and piloting of the information system
+- Specifications of the information system completed

-- Maintenance and further development
+- Maintenance, customer support services and further development